-As an entrepreneur the prior to her ASU appointment, Morris founded Homahota Consulting LLC a national Native American woman owned professional services firm working in policy analysis, telecommunications, education, and research assisting tribes in their nation-building efforts and working with Native Nations, tribal businesses and those businesses working with tribes.
+As an entrepreneur prior to her ASU appointment, Morris founded Homahota Consulting LLC a national Native American woman-owned professional services firm working in policy analysis, telecommunications, education, and research assisting tribes in their nation-building efforts and working with Native Nations, tribal businesses and those businesses working with tribes.

 Tribal telecommunications, connectivity, and digital inclusion.

 Native American Voices: A Reader, editor and contributing author